CtrlK

 Trigger Term Quality

-Includes explicit natural trigger phrases like 'clerk local dev', 'clerk development', 'test clerk locally', 'clerk dev environment', plus contextual terms like 'hot reload', 'auth locally'.
-These are terms users would naturally say when needing this skill.
+Includes explicit natural trigger phrases like 'clerk local dev', 'clerk development', 'test clerk locally', 'clerk dev environment' which are terms users would naturally say.
+Also includes broader terms like 'hot reload with Clerk' and 'testing auth locally'.

 3 / 3